Thomas J. Wood: Early life and career

-Civil War service
+Civil War

 During early days of the Civil War, Wood helped organize, train, and equip several volunteer regiments in Indiana.
 In October 1861, he was promoted to brigadier general of Indiana volunteers.
 The following month, he married Caroline E. Greer of Dayton, Ohio.

 Wood commanded a brigade in the Tennessee and Mississippi campaigns at the beginning of the war.
 He commanded a division in the Army of the Ohio, then in the Army of the Cumberland.
 Wood was present at the second day of the Battle of Shiloh.
-Wood was wounded during the Battle of Murfreesboro in December 1862.
+Wood was wounded during the Battle of Murfreesboro in December 1862 but refused to leave the field until the fighting was over.
+Wood's division was credited with holding the apex of the Federal line on the Nashville Turnpike against heavy Confederate attacks.

 He suffered controversy at the Battle of Chickamauga, where he was blamed for contributing to William S. Rosecrans's defeat.
 On September 20, 1863, a breakdown in situational awareness by Rosecrans and poor staff work resulted in Wood receiving a seemingly senseless order that, if literally obeyed, required him to pull his division out of the line to the support of another division further to his left, dangerously creating an unprotected gap in the right of the line.
 Instead of verifying his commander's actual intent, Wood elected to regard the order as imperative and moved his division out of its position.